 “Missions makes it easy to demonstrate how code can be compromised—a developer can view an app’s browser window and code on a single screen, they’re shown how an attacker could exploit vulnerabilities, and then do the exploit first-hand.
 I wish I’d had this several years ago,” Domoney said.

 For developers interested in taking on the mindset of a security researcher, Secure Code Warrior has released a public mission simulating the Unicode vulnerability that impacted GitHub in 2019.
-To solve GitHub’s deceptively simple, yet complex vulnerability and find out more about Missions, visit securecodewarrior.com/missions
+To solve GitHub’s deceptively simple, yet complex vulnerability and find out more about Missions, visit securecodewarrior.com/products/missions